msk2k01/iPod-Album-Note-Generator/readme.md

 # "Artist" Tag
 Some iPod syncing tools like foobar2000 allow remapping tag fields during iPod sync; one use case for this is to transfer "Album Artist" to "Artist" for easier organization by artist on older iPods which don't read the "Album Artist" tag field.
 However, this renders the original "Artist" field inacessible -- unideal for cases where, for example, the artist tag lists featured artists.

-This script writes the original "Arist" tag data into the text file, so it is visible on the iPod once again.
+This script writes the original "Arist" tag data into the text file, so it is accessible on the iPod once again.

 # References
 * https://wiki.yuo.be/dop:start